 Restorative practices (RP) focuses on creating strong relationships.
 This is the starting point for healthy communities.
 RP promotes a high level of responsibility and support to create safe, fair schools.
 RP uses a range of practices for building community and fixing broken relationships.
 These practices include:

 - community-building circles

 Principles of Restorative Practices

-- There is an emphasis on doing things with others instead of to or for them.
+- People do things with others instead of to or for them.

 For more information on restorative practices in Milwaukee Public Schools, please contact: